kasterma/drlnd-navigation/NOTES.md

 convert it to torch when remembering.
 We have verified witn interact.py that indeed the environment returns its state as a numpy array.

+In the example network for the lunar lander there is a silly trick for getting the same network twice; there we create a model, set the random seed back to the same value and generate a model again.
+This results in twice the same model.
+However it is playing with the random seed that hardly is elegant.
+Creating a new model of the same shape, and then copying over the data is more elegant.

 ## Training

 The paper we are basing this on used experience replay, and a distinct less frequently updated target network.
 Try